Highlights

 We present a 2-dimensional Smilei simulation of laser-solid interaction with wavelength \(\lambda_0 = 0.8\) µm, peak intensity \(2\times10^{19}~{\rm W/cm^2}\), at 45° incidence with p-polarization on an overdense plasma slab of constant electron density \(n_0=200\,n_c\) (\(n_c\) being the critical density), \(5\lambda_0\)-thick, with an exponential pre-plasma of gradient length \(0.1\,\lambda_0\) down to a cut-off density \(0.05\,n_c\).
 The full box size is \(80\,\lambda_0 \times 60\lambda_0\) and the simulation time \(150\,\lambda_0/c\) with a total of \(\sim 1.4\) billion quasi-particles in the box.

 The following figure (top panel) shows half of the simulation box in the y-direction, and the laser field is reported at three different times.
 The reflected laser pulse (at time \(t_2\)) shows a different spectral content than the incident pulse (at time \(t_0\)).
-The plasma electron density is shown in black.
 A close-up view of the interaction region is given in the bottom panel, illustrating the electron bunches being pulled out from the plasma surface.

 ../_images/hhg1.jpg